Tourist Circuit

 2. Wildlife Tourist Circuits:

-Wildlife includes the native fauna and flora of a region.
+It includes the native fauna and flora of a region.
 Wildlife tourism involves watching wild animals in their natural habitat.
 Non consumptive interactions with wildlife such as such as photographing animals are also an important feature of this type of tourism.

 Wildlife tourism is popular in African and South American countries, Australia, Canada, India, Maldives, Indonesia, Sri Lanka etc. It includes offering tour packages and safaris to tourists so that they have a closer view of wildlife.
 It has a touch of adventure to it and supports values of eco tourism and nature conservation programs.